felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/receive-orders.md

 ---
-title: Sending Orders
+title: Receive Orders
 position: 8
 layout: documentation
 meta:
-  title: Sending Orders | Just Eat Takeaway | HubRise
+  title: Receive Orders | Just Eat Takeaway | HubRise
-  description: Find out the technical details of how orders are sent from Just Eat Takeaway to HubRise, which fields are passed and which are not.
+  description: Find out the technical details of how orders are received from Just Eat Takeaway to HubRise, which fields are passed and which are not.
 ---

 Connecting Just Eat Takeaway to HubRise allows you to receive orders directly in your EPOS.
 This page describes the information that HubRise receives from Just Eat Takeaway for your orders.

 ## Items and Options